MLVoyager3791/StatSight/README.md

 ## Usage

 1. Upload a dataset in CSV, TSV, XLSX, or XLS format.
-2. Select the **Basic EDA** option from the sidebar menu to perform basic exploratory data analysis.
+2. Select the **Basic EDA** option from the sidebar menu to perform basic exploratory data analysis, including visualizing missing values, displaying correlation matrices, and creating various plots.